acook/config/README.markdown

 You can use the script with your own collection of dotfiles
 -------------

-0. Fork this repo
+0. Fork this repo.
-0. Clear out the dotfiles directory
+0. Clear out the dotfiles directory.
-0. Drop in your own configuration files
+0. Drop in your own configuration files.
-0. Commit and push to your repo
+0. Commit and push to your repo.
-0. Run with `./install.sh`
+0. Run with `./install.sh`.

 Todo
 ----

-- Ignore failures when unable to find files or commands from my personal script repo
+- Ignore failures when unable to find files or commands from my personal script repo.
-- Multiple backups
+- Multiple backups.
-- Check to see if git is installed before running git commands
+- Check to see if git is installed before running git commands.
-- Support mercurial
+- Support mercurial.
-- Move backup directory outside of repo (??)
+- Move backup directory outside of repo. (??)